What Happened on Odysseon Station?

 This will give plenty of room for the story to unfold.
 I love how these kits all work together to tell a whole story of their own.
 Plenty of depth and detail, and complete with entire entryway setups.

-In preparation, when I'm in my "Set Design" mode, often when I'm in between experiments and simulations, animations, etc., I bring each of these kits into my Base Scene Preset and go straight into the Texture room and set all shaders according to my default optimization, much as we see in my Character Design for Carrara 01 video tutorial.
+In preparation, when I'm in my "Set Design" mode, often when I'm in between experiments and simulations, animations, etc., I bring each of these kits into my Base Scene Preset and go straight into the Texture room and set all shaders according to my default optimization, much as we see in my Character Design for Carrara 01 and Volumetric Lighting video tutorials.

 For environments and vehicles, I always check the textures folder for special maps intended to make things glow.
 Quite often it's incredibly obvious - a map (or several) with shapes of solid color.
 Other times it might be a black image with bright, colored details, like machine specs, a map, an advertisement, etc.,

 Those most likely go into the Glow channel in Carrara and, since I'm using Gamma Correction = 2.2, I multiply this map by itself in the glow and color channels.

 Sometimes if there are materials that should be polished, reflective metal without any other mapped details, I'll replace the entire shader with one from the Carrara Browser > Metal presets.
 The same also applies to Glass, but in both cases I like to check for maps that I can use in those Carrara presets to better fit the situation.

 Tip: We can open a Carrara Preset shader into the Texture room along with a shader from the model, and Ctrl Drag any channel from one to the other.
 This is incredibly helpful for using a product's included maps with an awesome Carrara preset material!